Halybone History, Family Crest & Coats of Arms

 The surname Halybone was first found in St. Taurin, Evreux, Normandy, in the year 980, as St. Aubyn.
 This distinguished name arrived with the Conqueror through Sir John Aubyn, and settled in Barnstaple in Devon, where he became a patron of Barnstable Abbey.
 The family were granted many estates and they were recorded under the name Alban in the Domesday Book.

-Important Dates for the Halybone family
+Early History of the Halybone family

 This web page shows only a small excerpt of our Halybone research.
 More information is included under the topic Early Halybone History in all our PDF Extended History products and printed products wherever possible.